Estimated reading time: 15 minutes

 - Real Estate, corporate interests, mortgage document location, house deed location, addresses, and phone numbers of all

-- Vehicles, vehicle insurance, ownership, stickers, drivers licence
+- Vehicles, vehicle insurance, ownership, stickers, driver’s licence

 - Banking/Financial, bank address, bank books, bank cards, list of all credit cards, other loans, or debt information